 - Screen the temperature consistently, including more charcoal and lumber, to make the temperature consistent.
 You may require changing the dampers.

-Now you have gathered the knowledge, how to build a reverse flow smoker.
+Now you have gathered the knowledge, of how to build a reverse flow smoker.
 I have discussed it briefly.
 However, I have given many essential tips to do the job more confidently.
 Follow the steps and enjoy your work.